Colonial roots of gender inequality in Africa: History

 Gender inequality on the African continent has exacerbated as a result of colonialism, which disrupted the pre-colonial economic, cultural, and political systems on the African continent.
 Colonialism introduced patriarchal norms, a disruption of traditional African gender roles, and the criminalization of indigenous practices.

-Throughout colonization, European powers altered African communities with their patriarchal norms.
+Some scholars argue that, European powers altered African communities with their patriarchal norms.
 As a result, women were cast aside and given inferior positions in the home and in society.
 Colonialism established the notion that women were subordinate to males and that men should hold all positions of power and authority.

-Female genital mutilation (FGM) causes pain to girls and women at the time of the ritual and later when urinating or menstruating, psychological trauma, chronic pain and inability to feel pleasure during sexual intercourse, infections and in some cases death.It is an ancient African custom that dates back to Africa over 2,000 years.
+Female genital mutilation (FGM) causes pain to girls and women at the time of the ritual and later when urinating or menstruating, psychological trauma, chronic pain, and inability to feel pleasure during sexual intercourse, infections and in some cases death.It is an ancient African custom that dates back to Africa over 2,000 years.
 It was not introduced by Western settlers.
 British settlers tried to ban it in Kenya, but were unsuccessful.

 Consequently, traditional African gender roles were transformed: in African countries, colonialism altered traditional gender roles.
 In many pre-colonial African communities, women held significant roles in agriculture and other economic activities.
 In West Africa, for example, women had much sway over disputes on markets and agriculture.
 Though with the establishment of colonial legal systems, laws were created that granted men precedence over women in matters of marriage and divorce.
 Thus, much of the pre-colonial activity that women were involved in was often ignored by colonial officials, who only appointed men to local political positions.